MuayThaiLegz/ScientificMethod_ForInvesting-/README.md

-# Wokring Towards a Scientific Method of Investing
+# Working Towards a Scientific Method of Investing

 * Explanation